-The City's proposed elder LMI housing site, Capstone at the Oaks, is subject to and will comply with HUD's broadband infrastructure requirements for housing.
+The City's proposed elder and all age LMI housing sites, Fitzenreiter Street Riverfront development and Capstone at the Oaks, are subject to and will comply with HUD's broadband infrastructure requirements for housing.
 The future solicitation to select an architecture and engineering firm will include this requirement in the design of the structures.
 CDBG-DR affordable housing being developed, rehabilitated, and reconstructed outside of the CDBG-DR allocation specific to this Action Plan are subject to the same conditions, but are not cited in this Action Plan.